kenorb-contrib/Genmod/readme.txt

 To install Genmod, unzip the compressed package and upload the files to a directory on your web server.
 If you have limited space on your server, you can save space in the following ways:
-1. Do not upload the "docs" folder.
-2. Delete the themes from the themes folder that you do not plan to use.
+1. Delete the themes from the themes folder that you do not plan to use.
-3. Delete some of the language files that you do not want.
-English files are named configure_help.en.php, countries.en.php, facts.en.php, help_text.en.php and lang.en.php.
+2. Delete some or all of the language files that you do not want.
+English files are named configure_help.en.txt, countries.en.txt, facts.en.txt, help_text.en.txt and lang.en.txt.
 French files, for example, are named with ".fr." in place of ".en.".
 Hebrew files use ".he." in place of ".en.", and so on.
+All active languages are loaded into the database, therefore they can be removed.
+If you need to restore any of the languages make sure the files are back in the languages folder.
-    The English language files cannot be deleted.
+    The English language files should not be deleted.
 They are always loaded before the files for the selected language are loaded.
 This ensures that all language variables are defined, and that the English version will be used when a given variable is missing in the new language.
-4. Do not upload the "places" folder.
+3. Do not upload the "places" folder.
 This folder contains maps for some countries.
 It also contains text files containing state, county, and place names.
 Its purpose is to allow you to enter place names by picking them from lists.